ethersphere/bee-docs/docs/community/community.md

 id: community
 ---

 Swarm is all about community.
-We want to make sure you have the best possible experience as you join and enjoy being a part of the new internet.
+We want to make sure you have the best possible experience as you join and enjoy being a part of the new Internet.

 Swarm has a vibrant community of wonderful individuals who are eager to answer any questions and graciously welcome you to our swarm.